-The patient should take the last missed tablet as soon as she remembers, even if this means taking two tablets at the same time.
-She then continues to take tablets at her usual time.
-Provided that the woman has taken her tablets correctly in the 7 days preceding the first missed tablet, there is no need to use extra contraceptive precautions.
-However, if this is not the case, or if she missed more than 1 tablet, the woman should be advised to use extra precautions for 7 days.
+The user should take the last missed tablet as soon as she remembers, even if it means that she has to take 2 tablets at the same time.
+From then on, she should go ahead with taking the tablets at the usual time.
+If the tablets have been taken correctly for the 7 days prior to the missed tablet, it is not necessary to take any additional contraceptive precautions.
+If this is not the case, however, or if more than 1 tablet has been missed, the woman should be advised to use another birth-control method for 7 days.